Why are investors willing to pay only 10 times earnings for some stocks, but 20, 50, even 100 times earnings for others?

 Of course, any company can promise a rosy, growth-rich future.
 Figuring out which companies can actually deliver is far trickier.
 In this series, I take the first step by identifying companies that have put up the best growth track records in their respective sectors.

-Below, I've listed the top sales growers in electronic equipment over the last five years.
+Below, I've listed the top sales growers in electronic equipment (instruments and components) over the last five years.
 Here's how to interpret each data column.

 Five-year sales growth: I rank each company's sales growth, to capture its pure trailing expansion without regard to the vagaries of earnings.